xiongss9/csc341-f22/Projects/Project01 Generic List/README.md

 #### STYLE REQUIREMENTS

-One common style guide is Google's https://google.github.io/styleguide/javaguide.html.
+One common style guide is Google's <a href="https://google.github.io/styleguide/javaguide.html" target="_blank">https://google.github.io/styleguide/javaguide.html</a>.
 Here are some rules for you to follow for this project.

 - variable names use lower case (camel case for multiple words).
 Example: `studentName`